dgaydukov/cert-aws/sa/files/sa.md

 * `ApproximateAgeOfOldestMessage` - age of the oldest message in queue.
 Useful when you have time bound for each message to handle.
 * `ApproximateNumberOfMessagesVisible` - current queue length.
 Useful when you want to auto scale based on number of messages in queue
 * `ApproximateNumberOfMessagesNotVisible` - total number of messages including in-flight (those that has been polled by app but not yet deleted)
-Batching - ability to send/receive batch of up to 10 messages:
+Take a look at `sa/cloudformation/asg-target-sqs-size-based.yml` how to use asg + sqs queue Batching - ability to send/receive batch of up to 10 messages:
 * use `SendMessageBatch/DeleteMessageBatch/ChangeMessageVisibilityBatch` operations. `ReceiveMessage` - receive both single/batch.
 * reduce costs - since sqs is charged per request, and you can batch up to 10 messages, you can save on costs